ppwatchic/JavaWriteUp/CertificationPrepare/Exceptions.md

 ```
 Question: What is \<init>?
 Answer:
 > At the level of the Java Virtual Machine, every constructor written in the Java programming language (JLS §8.8) appears as an instance initialization method that has the special name <init>.
 This name is supplied by a compiler.
 Because the name is not a valid identifier, it cannot be used directly in a program written in the Java programming language.

+## Class Throwable
+Class Throwable is the super class of `Error`, and `Exception`.
+[The Throwable class](http://docs.oracle.com/javase/7/docs/api/java/lang/Throwable.html) is the superclass of all errors and exceptions in the Java language.
+Only objects that are instances of this class (or one of its subclasses) are thrown by the Java Virtual Machine or can be thrown by the Java throw statement.
+Similarly, only this class or one of its subclasses can be the argument type in a catch clause.
+For the purposes of compile-time checking of exceptions, Throwable and any subclass of Throwable that is not also a subclass of either RuntimeException or Error are regarded as checked exceptions.